dropzone/dropzone/index.md

 | `sending`         | Called just before the file is sent.
 Gets the xhr object as second parameter, so you can modify it (for example to add a CSRF token)
 | `success`         | The file has been uploaded successfully.
 (This event was called `finished` previously)
 | `complete`        | Called when the upload was either successful or erroneous.
+| `reset`           | Called when all files in the list are removed and the dropzone is reset to initial state.

 ## layout